ulises-ASTRADA/flights-project/README.md

 This project takes an API related to flights, filter the results, clean the data and then upload the records to a postgres DB with the name testfligoo and populates a table named testdata

 ## Table of Contents
-- [Project Title](## Flights project for Fligoo

-A brief description of what this project does and who it's for.

-## Table of Contents
 - [Project Title](#project-title)
 - [Description](#description)
 - [Installation](#installation)